 Status Icon Tooltip Description Possible Causes/Remedy N/A Tool has not run yet.
 NEW state Tool has not run or it has been cleaned.
 V Tool runs successfully.
 Tool runs with no errors.
 PASS state.
 N/A M Varies with the tool.
 Tool runs but with Warnings.
 Varies with the tool (e.g., for the Compile Netlist step, not all I/Os have been assigned and locked).
-8 Tool Fails.
+2 Tool Fails.
 Tool fails to run.
 Invalid command options or switches, invalid design objects, invalid design constraints.
 A Design State is Out of Date.
 Tool state changes from PASS to OUT OF DATE.
-Since the last successful run, design source design files, constraint files or constraint file/tool association, constraint files order, tool options, and/or project settings have changed. × Timing Constraints Timing Verification runs successfully Design fails Timing Analysis.
-Design has either set-up or hold time violations or
+Since the last successful run, design source design files, constraint files or constraint file/tool association, constraint files order, tool options, and/or project settings have changed. × Timing Constraints have not been met.
+Timing Verification runs successfully but the design fails to meet timing requirements.
+Design fails Timing Analysis.
+Design has either set-up or hold time violations or both.